Jewish Studies (JSTU) Courses

 Cross-listed with: Religious Studies RELG 301

 Literature and Film of the Holocaust

-Course Description: This course offers a critical study of the literature and film re;ated to the history and development of the Holocaust.
-The emphasis of the course is on film, poetry and literature created in response to the Holocaust as the means for a decades long cultural discussion, in European and American societies, of the moral and religious implications of the Holocaust on our self-understandings as religious and moral beings.
+Course Description: This course offers a critical study of the literature and film related to the history and development of the Holocaust.
+Film, poetry and literature created in response to the Holocaust as the means for a decades long cultural discussion, in European and American societies, of the moral and religious implications of the Holocaust on our self-understandings as religious and moral beings.